 Gullane Bents is signposted from Gullane's busy Main Street and there is ample parking available.
 Between the parking and the beach are dunes colonised by shrubs like sea buckthorn.
 Behind the grassy links land of Gullane Bents is the wall marking the northern edge of the village, behind which sit the largest of the seaward-facing villas.
 It is justifiably popular, both with people living in the area and with those taking holidays in East Lothian.

 The main street is home to a reasonable selection of shops and services and there are a number of pubs and restaurants on hand, plus a fish and chip shop.
 Dominating the western end of the main street is the large building that was, until it closed, the Templar Lodge Hotel.
 This has since been converted for residential use, which has brought life back to this side of the main street.
-At the east end of Gullane is a slight surprise: the Scottish Fire Service Training School was established here in the early 1950s in an attractively converted hotel.
+At the east end of Gullane used to be a slight surprise.
+Until its closure in 2015, the Scottish Fire Service Training School was located here in an attractively converted hotel.
+The site is being redeveloped for housing.

-There is another surprise in store half a mile to the south of Gullane, where the ruins of Saltcoats Castle are gradually being reclaimed by nature.
+There remains a surprise in store half a mile to the south of Gullane, where the ruins of Saltcoats Castle are gradually being reclaimed by nature.

 But however you look at it, Gullane is really all about golf.
 As you approach from the west you drive past and through the courses of the Gullane Golf Club.
 Golf has been played here since 1854 and Gullane's three courses (No.1, No.2 and No.3) were established in 1884, 1898 and 1910.
 There are two clubhouses, one for members and visitors to the most challenging No.1 course, the other for visitors to the No.2 and No.3 courses.
 As if this was not enough, immediately to the south of these courses is Luffness New Golf Club.